 How can I help end the global water crisis?

-You can help families in need gain access to clean water as a supporter of World Vision.
+You can help families in need gain access to clean water by partnering with World Vision.
 Here’s how:

 • Pray: Join us in praying for people in vulnerable communities in need of clean water.